grdaneault/rubric-grader/README.md

 The program first parses on '2 / 2' using a regular expression which can have any number of spaces between the numbers and '/' symbol and any number greater than or equal to 0.

-You can also choose to write the total grade to the end of the text files.
+You can also choose to write the total grade to the end of the text files, on program completion it prints out all the grades in alphabetical order.